Cancer and COVID-19

 Information and support regarding cancer and COVID-19

-Cancer Council understands that Australians undergoing cancer treatment, cancer survivors and their families and friends may have questions in relation to the recent outbreak of Coronavirus and the illness it causes, COVID-19.
+Cancer Council understands that Australians undergoing cancer treatment, cancer survivors and their families and friends may have questions in relation to the recent outbreak of coronavirus 2 (SARS-CoV-2) virus strain and the illness it causes, COVID-19.

 If you have cancer your immune system may not be as strong as it is normally so you may feel concerned about the risks associated with COVID-19.